-Via the power usage chart in the web management interface, the GS-4210 PoE series enables the administrator to monitor the status of the power usage of the connected PDs in real time.
-Thus, it greatly enhances the management efficiency of the facilities.
+Via the power usage chart in the web management interface, the GS-4210-16UP4C and GS-4210-24UP4C enable the administrator to monitor the status of the power usage of the connected PDs in real time.
+Thus, they greatly enhance the management efficiency of the facilities.